BrightspaceUI/intl/README.md

 Options:

 - **locale**: see [overriding locale data](#Overriding Locale Data)
-- **maximumFractionDigits**: Change the default maximum amount of decimal places to include in the result (Default: 2)

 To format a file size, call the `formatFileSize` method:

 ```javascript
 var fileSize = formatFS.formatFileSize(fileSize[, options]);
 ```

-Options:

-- **maximumFractionDigits**: The maximum amount of decimal places to include in the result (overrides the default)

 ```javascript
 var formatFS = new d2lIntl.FileSizeFormat('en-US');